-The 1987 education reforms abolished the middle schools (4 years), replaced it with 3 years junior secondary, and reduced senior secondary from 7 to 4 years.
+The 1987 education reforms abolished the middle schools (four years), replaced it with three years junior secondary, and reduced senior secondary from seven to four years.
 Primary and junior secondary combined to become basic education.
 The reforms also included comprehensive curriculum reforms.
-Whereas the middle school was grammar education geared towards preparation for secondary education, the diversified JSS and SSS curriculum was intended to prepare the majority of children whose formal education terminated either at JSS or SSS for the world of work, and the rest, for further education.
-The new system was also to ensure that all products of primary school had access to secondary school to address the inequity between secondary school and the middle/continuation school.
+Whereas the Middle school was grammar education geared towards preparation for secondary education, the diversified JSS and SSS curriculum was intended to prepare the majority of children whose formal education terminated either at JSS or SSS for the world of work, and the rest, for further education.
+The new system was also to ensure that all products of primary school had access to a higher level of general academic training as pertained in the lower forms of the traditional secondary school to address the inequity between secondary school and the middle/continuation school.

 Evidently, diversifying the education curriculum to include technical and vocational elements has not necessarily increased the stock of middle level technical and vocational manpower base of the country.
-What this policy had failed to take into account was that formal schools are generally ineffective in changing attitudes towards employment and self-employment especially towards vocational and technical education (see Foster, 1965; King & Martin, 2002).
-Besides, as a supply driven initiative, it failed to recognise that the kind of macroeconomic conditions needed to motivate demand for practical subjects was lacking in what was a poor performing economy.
+What this policy had failed to see was that formal schools are generally ineffective in changing attitudes towards employment and self-employment especially towards vocational and technical education (see Foster 1965; King & Martin 2002).
+Besides, as a supply driven initiative it failed to recognise that the kind of macro-economic conditions needed to motivate demand for practical subjects was lacking in what was a poor performing economy.
 Ghana was only just emerging from a devastating economic period and did not have an abundant supply of network of production and trade to create high demand for the kind of practical skills formal schools were developing.
 The 2000 Ghana Living Standards Survey (GLSS) revealed that only about a tenth of workforce in various industrial sectors had a secondary or higher qualification and about 43 percent of people engaged in agriculture had never been to school, whilst 53 percent either completed or failed to complete basic education.
-With only about 5 percent of the active labour force engaged in production with a secondary or higher qualification, the 1987 education reforms had been far from making an impact on skills and qualification profile of the labour market.
+With only about 5 percent of the active labour force engaged in production with a secondary or higher qualification, the 1987 education reforms had been far from making an impact on the labour market profile.